bhoptee/trueman-chiro/src/pages/appointments.md

           Relevant once you have become proficient with your exercise prescription

-          *Requires you have attended an Initial Consultation*
+          *Requires you to have attended an Initial Consultation*
     title: Appointments
   - type: section_pricing
     background: gray